 Time Market is a mix of things — a market, restaurant, bakery, and coffee shop.

-The sandwiches and salads are popular at Time Market, but the wood-fired pizzas are no less worthy.
-Time Market utilizes premium ingredients in each of their pizzas, including Sierra Nevada goat cheese, housemade ricotta, and fresh pineapple.
+The sandwiches and salads are popular, but the wood-fired pizzas are no less worthy.
+Time Market utilizes premium ingredients in each of their pizzas, including Sierra Nevada goat cheese, house-made ricotta, and fresh pineapple.

 - Caramel Heart — Artichoke heart, spinach, housemade ricotta, caramelized onion, mozzarella, sea salt